irrwahn/jiten-pai/README.md

 ## Command Line

 Jiten-pai supports a few command line options which might come in handy for workflow integration.
-They should be fairly self explaining:
+These should be fairly self explaining:
 ```
     usage: jiten-pai.py [-h] [-k] [-K] [-c] [-v] [-l KANJI] [-w WORD]